Updated: Jun 8

 It's not always an evil tactic, but making people jump through hoops when all they want to know is what a session costs, is not always the best start to a relationship.
 (Read: trust.)
 Once again, in this call you may find a bunch of stalling techniques so the photographer will be able to explain his "value," etc.

-There are, indeed, completely legitimate reasons a photographer may want to talk to a client!
+Again on the flip side, there are, indeed, completely legitimate reasons a photographer may want to talk to a client!
 One example may to see if you are a good fit for each other.
 There are also real world reasons to do this to build rapport and bonding with a client.
 No problems there.

 They key to spotting potential evil here is, the photographer delaying any type of final "all-in" price, or attempts to constantly ask you about how much you are willing to spend...
 This conversation should go along the lines of...